 These are the bread and butter of your donor retention strategies.

 When you are not expecting an immediate donation, direct mail is an excellent way of building donor relationships, letting you create a rapport that could lead to something more substantial down the line.
-For long-form impact statement, such as in year-end appeals, direct mail is the way to go.
+For long-form impact statements, such as in year-end appeals, direct mail is the way to go.

 Unlike direct mail, email is immediate.
-All you need is schedule your emails to go out after every donation.
+All you need is to schedule your emails to go out after every donation.
 Also, whenever you are promoting an event or volunteer opportunity.
 They also give you the convenience of including images and other multimedia.